mhilmyh/spiderman/README.md

 git clone [this repo]
 ```

-Do migrate please (every migration file is in subfolder ex. choose php) :
+Set env variable and do migration please:

 ```
-cd php
 php migration.php
 ```

-And choose the type of spiderman (ex. choose php):
+And run the spiderman from runner:

 ```
-cd php
 php runner.php
 ```